 It’s true!
 The Swiss traditionally drop ice-cream on the floor to welcome the new year.
-We don’t understand why you’d want to waste perfectly good ice cream, but it apparently brings ‘overflowing abundance’ (whatever that means).
+We don’t understand why you’d want to waste perfectly good ice cream, but it supposedly brings ‘overflowing abundance’ for the year ahead!

 10. Eating Yourself to Oblivion (Estonia)